ministryofjustice/security-guidance/docs/information-classification-handling-and-security-guide.md

 However, not all information warrants the strictest levels of protection.
 This is why information classification is so important to the MoJ – to ensure that the department can focus its security efforts on its most sensitive information.
 Information security must be proportionate to the security classification of the information, and must be considered throughout the information lifecycle to maintain its confidentiality, integrity, and availability.

+This guide provides more information to explain and illustrate the [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
+Where appropriate, statements from the Policy are referenced in this guide using an identifier of the form: `POLICHxxx`, where xxx is a unique ID number.

 ## Classifying information

 The three information security classifications the MoJ uses are `OFFICIAL`, `SECRET`, and `TOP SECRET`.
 This follows the [HMG Government Security Classifications Policy](https://www.gov.uk/government/publications/government-security-classifications).